 Top two per cent in the world

 Curtin is ranked in the top two per cent of universities worldwide in the highly regarded Academic Ranking of World Universities 2016.

 One of the world’s most international universities

-In addition, Curtin ranks 306th in the QS World University Ranking (QSWUR) and in the 401 – 500 band in the Times Higher Education World University Ranking (THEWUR).
-The University was also ranked 26th in the 2016 THEWUR: 200 Most International Universities in the World ranking.
+Curtin ranks in the 401 – 500 band in the Times Higher Education World University Ranking (THEWUR) and was ranked 26th in the 2016 THEWUR: 200 Most International Universities in the World ranking.
 In the 2017 Times Higher Education Asia-Pacific University Rankings, Curtin ranks 69th out of 243 institutions and is placed 25th in Australia.

 Among the best young universities

 In a global review of young institutions under 50 years, Curtin was placed 22nd globally and 5th nationally in the QSWUR: Top 50 Under 50.
-The University is also placed 92nd in the world and 14th nationally in the THEWUR: 150 Under 50.
+The University is also placed 84th in the world and 14th nationally in the THE Top 200 universities under 50.

 In the QSWUR by Subject, Curtin has 16 subjects ranked in the top 200 worldwide.